Are you dealing with a spouse who has decreased sexual desire for you? The question is, what can you do about it?

 For aging women, besides the hormonal effects, body image seems to play an enormous role.
 As a woman feels less attractive and less secure, she may resist advances and be more reluctant to initiate sexual expression.
 So we find husbands with failing confidence in their ability and wives that are insecure in their appearance —a recipe for decrease in the number of intimate encounters.

 For men, obesity may also be a factor.
 In a study of nearly 2,000 men at the Harvard School of Public Health, “those with 42-inch waists or larger were twice as likely to have problems getting an erection as those with 32-inch waists.
-Researchers suspect that’s because they had risk factors for heart disease —high blood pressure, high cholesterol, and inactivity —which compromise not only blood flow to the heart, but also to the genitals.
-The solution?
-Frequent work-outs and low-fat diet.”
+Researchers suspect that’s because they had risk factors for heart disease.
+They have high blood pressure, high cholesterol, and inactivity.
+This compromises not only blood flow to the heart, but also to the genitals.
+What’s the solution?
+Here’s a suggestion: frequent work-outs and low-fat diet.”